Nexus-mdg/my-dhis2/README.md

 1. Ensure Docker and Docker Compose are properly installed
 2. For Swarm mode, ensure Docker Swarm is initialized
 3. Check that all required secret files exist in the `./secrets` directory
+4. Verify that you have created the required environment files:
+   - `.env` for Docker Compose mode
+   - `.env.swarm` for Docker Swarm mode
-4. Review the logs for any error messages
+5. Review the logs for any error messages

 For more detailed information about the DHIS2 Docker environment, including configuration and upgrading components, please refer to [DHIS2.md](DHIS2.md).